 There are some limitations with cabinet hosting that make transitioning to the cloud so appealing.
 Usually, physical environments are over engineered just in case the workload demand goes crazier than a soccer mom shopping on Black Friday.
 This complicates data center management immensely.
 Now you’ve got a big chunk of servers just sitting there, completely unnecessary most of the time, pretending to be important.
 Kind of like that guy from the support desk who’s actually just browsing memes on reddit.
 Not very helpful.

 Can’t Predict the Future Needs of Your Data Center?
 No Problem!

 Predicting exact workload requirements is like trying to hit a moving target in warp speed.
 The cloud’s great because you don’t have to predict workloads in the same way.
-You just pay more for more computing power until things slow down again.
+You just pay more for more computing power until things slow down again, as opposed to buying more servers, memory, and drives that you won’t even need in a week.
 Implementing cloud services even incrementally can greatly simplify the data center management process.

 While migrating to the cloud as opposed to another location has less moving parts, here are some tips to make sure it goes smooth as ice.

 1. Choose the platform for your needs